SERVICE CLASSIFICATION UP TO LAYER 7

 In competitive markets, with rapid innovation at the application layer, telecom operators need to strengthen their ability to address emerging use cases and business models.
 They are looking for fast and easy service creation at a lower cost.
 A key factor in achieving these goals is intelligent, dynamic, service chaining.

 The Qosmos Classifier is a dedicated software function with open SDN & NFV interfaces, designed to enable any type of service combination while optimizing networking and infrastructure costs.
-Systems integrators and solution vendors can leverage this ready-to-use service classifier to enable intelligent, dynamic service chaining for operator mobile Gi-LAN or vCPE.
+Systems integrators and solution vendors can leverage this ready-to-use classifier to enable intelligent, dynamic service chaining for operator mobile GI-LAN or vCPE.

 - ETSI-compliant Virtual Network Function (VNF) or software appliance

 - IETF NSH tagging (upcoming standard), in addition to existing ToS/DSCP marking and vLAN tagging

 - Application and subscriber awareness, classifies 3,100+ protocols

 - Application metadata to enrich traffic information in real time

 - Open interfaces with SDN & NFV environments (OpenFlow, SDN standards, IETF, SFC)

 - Support for legacy applications to ensure a smooth migration between existing and future architectures